dkelly255/fitness-app/README.md

 `EMAIL_HOST_USER`
 ```

 # Credits
-## General
+## General Credits

-The Amazon AWS Deployment steps are taken from the Code Institute Boutique Ado Deployment instructions
+- The Ecommerce store functionality, including the checkout, shopping bag and product listings and profile functionality are based on the Code Insitute Boutique Ado Lessons

 ## Content
+- The mission statement & context used for the `About Us` page is taken from [My Protein](https://www.myprotein.ie/about-us.list)

 ## Code
+- The `Amazon AWS` steps are taken from the Code Institute Boutique Ado Deployment Lessons
+- The `Heroku` Deployment steps are taken from the Code Institute Boutique Ado Deployment Lessons

 ## Media
+- The site `background image` was sourced from [Pexels](https://www.pexels.com/photo/close-up-view-of-system-hacking-5380618/) and is free to use with no attribution required
+- The site fonts were taken from [Google Fonts](https://fonts.google.com/)
+- All `Icons`, including the `Favicon` used throughout the site were sourced from [FontAwesome](https://fontawesome.com/)
+- The Images used for the site `Apparrell` products were taken from [My Protein](https://www.myprotein.ie/clothing.list)
+- The Images used for the site `Nutritional` products were taken from [My Protein](https://www.myprotein.ie/nutrition.list)

+I would also like to thank my Mentor Tim Nelson, my UCD course members and our Stand-Up Facilitator Richard Wells for their help throughout the course